Drake Bell: 2010–present: Films and independent music

 In 2010, he made a cameo appearance as Drake Parker in an iCarly episode entitled "iBloop" and a guest role in I Owe My Life to Corbin Bleu.
 He starred as Timmy Turner in the television film adaptation of its hit animated series The Fairly Odd Parents, A Fairly Odd Movie: Grow Up, Timmy Turner!, released in 2011 and reprised his role in the 2012 sequel A Fairly Odd Christmas.
 On May 18, 2011, a music video for Bell's song "You're Not Thinking" was released on YouTube.
 Bell's EP, titled A Reminder, was released on June 28, 2011.
 The lead single of A Reminder, "Terrific", was released on June 14, 2011, with the music video being released on December 9, 2012.
 The EP was produced by John Fields, who previously worked with Rooney, Jimmy Eat World, Selena Gomez, the Jonas Brothers, and Bleu.
-Bell said he decided to release A Reminder because he hasn't put out new music in a few years and "a full album will probably not happen until next year."
-Bell was also sued by Fields, the producer of the EP, for 9 songs at 9,000 dollars each, totaling up to 81,000.
-Bell only paid for 5 songs for 45,000, but only 4 songs made it to the EP.
+Bell decided to release the EP as a stopgap measure after a multi-year hiatus from the music scene, noting that a full-length studio album would not be released until the following year.
+Bell was sued by Fields, the producer of the EP, for 9 songs at 9,000 dollars each, totaling up to 81,000.
+Allegedly, Bell only paid for 5 songs for 45,000, but only 4 songs made it to the EP.
+The outcome of the lawsuit for breach of contract stays unreported.

 In February 2012, Bell appeared in a Shane Dawson YouTube video entitled Kidnapping Drake Bell.
 Bell was cast as Spider-Man in the animated TV series Ultimate Spider-Man based on the comic book of the same name.
 He later reprised the role in The Avengers: Earth's Mightiest Heroes, replacing Josh Keaton who originally recorded his role for the series.
 He has also voiced the role of Spider-Man in two video games, Marvel Heroes, an MMORPG, and Disney Infinity 2.0, in 2013 and 2014, respectively.
 He was also in the 2012 Nickelodeon film Rags as Shawn.
 In 2013, Bell participated in an episode of the ABC reality TV series Splash, a celebrity diving competition, in which he made third place.
 On November 1, 2013, Bell released the studio version of his unreleased song "Nevermind" on YouTube.
 He released a holiday single, "Christmas Promise", on December 17, 2013.
 Throughout 2013 and 2014, Bell had roles in several animated films, such as The Naughty List, Adventure Planet, Birds of Paradise and Under Wraps.
 Bell returned as Timmy Turner in the third The Fairly OddParents live-action film, A Fairly Odd Summer, which was released on August 2, 2014.
 In 2014, Bell was nominated in the Capital Twitter Awards for Biggest Twitter Feud vs. Justin Bieber.
 Bell also appeared on Takepart Live to discuss his bankruptcy and other activities.
 Bell starred in an animated film entitled Frozen in Time, which was released November 11, 2014.